MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail1emailaddress-canonical-property.md

 ## Remarks

-The value of this property must be appropriate for the address type specified for this e-mail address.
+The value of this property must be appropriate for the address type specified for this email address.

 ## Related resources